 When scheduling days off, employees are required to submit leave in the following order: holiday leave, compensatory leave, annual leave.
-Employees whose use of holiday leave or compensatory leave will result in an excess of the 45 day annual leave limit (as described in Recommendation 13, Section 8 of the Master Memorandum) will not be required to use holiday or compensatory leave prior to using annual leave.
+Employees whose use of holiday leave or compensatory leave will result in an excess of the 45-day annual leave limit (as described in Recommendation 13, Section 8 of the Master Memorandum) will not be required to use holiday or compensatory leave prior to using annual leave.

-Personal days and sick leave may be scheduled at any time, provided the use provisions of such leave (as outlined in Recommendations 11 and 14 of the Master Memorandum, respectively) are followed.
+Annual and sick leave may be scheduled at any time, provided the use provisions of such leave (as outlined in Recommendations 13, Section 3.b. and c. and 14 of the Master Memorandum, respectively) are followed.